-My name is Gemma Fitzsimmons and I am a Web Science PhD student based in Psychology at the University of Southampton.
+My name is Gemma Fitzsimmons and I completed a PhD in Web Science at the University of Southampton.
 The nature of my research lends itself be in interdisciplinary covering both Psychology and the HCI section of Computer Science.
 PHD Comics has a relevant comic for my situation.

-My PhD will focus on Reading, Interacting with and Processing Hypertext on the Web.
+My PhD will focused on Reading, Interacting with and Processing Hypertext on the Web.

 During reading we move our eyes in order to bring new information into our fovea where the highest visual acuity is present.
 By measuring eye movements we can gain insights into the online cognitive processing that is occurring during a task.
 Eye movements have been used extensively to help us to understand the cognitive processing that occurs during reading, but there has been very little research into how our reading differs when we read information on the Web to for instance reading a novel.
 One of the main differences between reading plain text and reading on the Web could be the presence of hyperlinks.
 Web pages often contain hyperlinks on single words, a string of words or a phrase and these links are related to a Web page or online resource.
 Hyperlinks are usually denoted by making the hyperlinked text blue.